Score-Based Turbo Message Passing for Plug-and-Play Compressive Imaging: Experiments

 \section{Experiments}

-In this section, we evaluate the performance of the proposed methods on the FFHQ $256\times 256$ dataset~\cite{ffhq}.
-We adopt the pre-trained score function in~\cite{score_sde} as our first-order score model.
-Unfortunately, there is no publicly available second-order score model on the FFHQ dataset.
-For training the second-order score model, we adopt the NCSN++ architecture~\cite{score_sde} that outputs only the diagonal value of the second-order score, yielding the same output dimension as the first-order score model.
+In this section, we evaluate the performance of the proposed methods on the FFHQ~\cite{ffhq} and LDCT~\cite{ldct2021} datasets.
+FFHQ is a high-quality human face dataset consisting of RGB images with a resolution of $3\times256\times256$.
+LDCT is a medical imaging dataset composed of low-dose computed tomography scans of multiple anatomical sites (including head, chest, and abdomen) with a spatial resolution of $512\times 512$, which is commonly adopted for evaluating reconstruction algorithms in compressive imaging.
+We adopt the pre-trained score models from~\cite{score_sde} and~\cite{score_mri} as the first-order score networks for the FFHQ and LDCT datasets, respectively.
+However, to the best of our knowledge, no publicly available second-order score models exist for either dataset.
+For training the second-order score model, we adopt the NCSN++ architecture~\cite{score_sde} that outputs only the diagonal entries of the second-order score, yielding the same output dimension as the first-order score model.
 The focus on the diagonal is due to the fact that only the trace of the second-order score is pertinent to the posterior variance evaluation.
 The training of the second-order score model follows the same default settings as its first-order counterpart~\cite{score_sde}.
-For inference, we test our proposed method and several benchmarks on $1000$ images from the validation set of the FFHQ dataset.
-The measurement matrix takes the form of $\bsm{A} = \bsm{S} \bsm{W} \bsm{\Theta}$, where $\bsm{S} \in \mathbb{R}^{M \times N}$ is a random row selection matrix consisting of randomly selected rows from a permutation matrix, $\bsm{W} \in \mathbb{R}^{N \times N}$ is a \ac{DCT} matrix, and $\bsm{\Theta} \in \mathbb{R}^{N \times N}$ is a diagonal matrix with random signs ($1$ or $-1$) in the diagonal.
+For both datasets, we evaluate the proposed method and several benchmark approaches on a set of $1,000$ test images.